-Disorderliness.
 Occasionally a voter will behave in a truly disorderly manner.
 A polite caution may obtain cooperation; sometimes a brief recess and interview will end the difficulty.
-Where only stronger action will suffice, Section 2524 allows the moderator to have a constable escort from the meeting a person who fails to come to order after a moderator's command to do so, and, if necessary, to hold that pe rson in confinement until the meeting is adjourned.
-We recommend that this be done only by a constable who holds a course completion certificate from the Maine Criminal Justice Academy (MCJA) allowing the person (with authorization from the board of select men) to make arrests.
+Where only stronger action will suffice, § 2524 allows the moderator to have a constable escort from the meeting a person who fails to come to order after a moderator's command to do so, and, if necessary, to hold that person in confinement until the meeting is adjourned.
+We recommend that this be done only by a constable who holds a course completion certificate from the Maine Criminal Justice Academy (MCJA) allowing the constable (with authorization from the board of selectmen) to make arrests.

 Any deviation from this advice should occur only after specific consultation with town counsel.
-In towns lacking an Academy certified constable, the selectmen may wish to talk with the county sheriff before town meeting about the sche duled date and possible need for on-call assistance.
+In towns lacking an Academy-certified constable, the selectmen may wish to talk with the county sheriff before town meeting about the scheduled date and possible need for on-call assistance.